Praqma/GodotDevOps/docs/BlogPost.md

 ## Organizing your work <a name="organizing-work"></a>

-Organizing game development is tricky, especially when you're multiple people.
-Defining and improving how you organize your work is critical to a project's success.
-Where good habits and discipline can do wonders, bad habits and cowboy coding can result in lots of wasted time.

-We'll go into detail on how we organized our work, but there's one _very important_ thing to bring up before that:
-_Your workflow is as much your product as your game._

-It's a common trap for people to adopt some "best practice" workflow.
-While you can certainly draw inspiration from other workflows, doing so blindly will never net you a comfortable flow.
-It's vital you develop the habits and skills to continuously assess and improve your own way of working.
-Start small, start simple and continuously improve.
+We've always created project boards to organize our tasks when starting on a new game.
+Without fail, these fell into disrepair and made way for cowboy coding.
+They didn't provide us enough value to bother.

+This time things went differently.
+We were advised to start with a simple workflow, to gradually and deliberately expand on it.
 We decided to start with a simple project board and some basic rules regarding task management.
 Whenever something felt annoying or tedious in our workflow, we'd create a task to fix that.
 This was an easy way of weaving process improvements into our game development.
+The result was a genuinely comfortable workflow which only got better over time.

+Below we go into the details of our workflow, feel free to draw inspiration from it.
-Note that below we described what we ended up with after a few weeks, not our original starting point.
+Noe that what we describe below is what we ended up with after a few weeks, not our original starting point.
+We highly recommend you start small, and actively work on developing it as you would your game.

 ### Creating a project board <a name="project-board"></a>